Cinema - Movies against the war

 But now we have crap politics being shoved down

-our throat in the unlikeliest of settings.
+our throats in the unlikeliest of settings.

 Are the movie makers in such a hermetic